-Presented by HealthView Medical Imaging, this year's Rod and Joan Shoveller Memorial Men's Basketball Tournament took place December 29-31, 2016 at Dalplex.
+Presented by HealthView Medical Imaging, the 28th annual Rod & Joan Shoveller Memorial Men’s Basketball Tournament takes place Saturday, December 28 to Monday, December 30, 2019 at Dalplex.

 |Ticket Prices||Adult||Senior/Non-Dal Students|